mikejeter/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() is good tool when you need to execute a function for each individual element in an array.
+The difference is that forEach iterates over an array and map iterates over an array and returns the result.

 2. What is the difference between a function and a method?

+Functions and methods both are functions in JavaScript.
+A method is just a function which is a property of an object.

 3. What is closure?

+a closure gives you access to an outer function’s scope from an inner function.
+Closures are created every time a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.

+The "Window" binding is when the "this" keyword is invoked in the global scope or not used in the object.
+ The "Implicit" binding is when the "this" keyword is called inside of the object this is the most common use of the "this" keyword.
+ The "New Binding" is when the "this" keyword is used in a constructor to create an object and its properties.
+ The "Explicit Binding" is when we can override what the constructor objects get set to by calling them using the .call and the .apply.
+*

 5. Why do we need super() in an extended class?

+the super keyword is used as a function which calls the parent class.

 ## Project Set up